EurNeffy Nasal Spray: Everything You Need to Know About Neffy in the UK

 Neffy is a novel, nasal-delivered adrenaline device designed specifically for individuals experiencing anaphylactic reactions.

 Licenses in different countries will vary.
-Currently approved for individuals weighing at least 30kg (typically around 10 years of age), a lower-dose (1mg) version for patients weighing 15kg and above is anticipated.
+Currently approved in the UK for individuals weighing at least 30kg (typically around 10 years of age), a lower-dose (1mg) version for patients weighing 15kg and above is anticipated.

 Needle-Free Administration